Gulag: A History: Critical reception

-In its year of publication, New York Times journalist Steven Merritt Miner wrote of Applebaum’s book: “It is fervently to be hoped that people will read Anne Applebaum's excellent, tautly written and very damning history.”
-Another positive review came from David Remnick at The New Yorker, stating: “Through copious quotation and anecdote, Applebaum methodically, and unflinchingly, provides a sense of what it was like to enter and inhabit the netherworld of the Gulag” and as drawing on “an impressive range of sources—camp memoirs, literary works, archival material, personal interviews, and histories in a variety of languages.”
+In its year of publication, New York Times journalist Steven Merritt Miner wrote of Applebaum's book: "It is fervently to be hoped that people will read Anne Applebaum's excellent, tautly written and very damning history."
+Another positive review came from David Remnick at The New Yorker, stating: "Through copious quotation and anecdote, Applebaum methodically, and unflinchingly, provides a sense of what it was like to enter and inhabit the netherworld of the Gulag" and as drawing on "an impressive range of sources—camp memoirs, literary works, archival material, personal interviews, and histories in a variety of languages."
 Remnick praises Applebaum for publishing a book that should be welcomed as a comprehensive work on the lesser-know subject of Gulags (as opposed to the Holocaust).
 On a review for Booklist published by the American Library Association, author Jay Freeman writes: "With the collapse of the Soviet Union and the gradual opening of KGB archives, the full horror of the Gulag is gradually emerging, and Applebaum has done a masterful job of chronicling the origin, growth, and eventual end of this monstrous system."
 Robert Service, in a piece for The Guardian, wrote that "she tells a gripping and convincing story about the Soviet camp system".

 In a review published by the Santa Clara Law Review, attorney Dana Neacşu noted that, according to Applebaum, the "Gulag was a mirror image of the Soviet society" and the Soviet labor camp system and the Nazi concentration camps were very similar.
 Hence she "indicted the entire Soviet system by association" The reviewer disagreed with such conclusions.

 Awards

-After its publication in 2003, Gulag was nominated and received accolades from multiple organizations for its work.
+Gulag received two notable awards, and was nominated for several others.